Fabus1184/haskell-automata/README.md

 # haskell-automata
-Haskell library for working with automata
+Haskell library for working with automata, converting DFAs to and simplifying Regular Expressions